 Another great free password manager is Sticky Password.
 Created by a team of security experts, Sticky Password can be used to generate and save unlimited passwords across all browsers and devices.
 Unlike Bitwarden, Sticky Password can be used as a portable password manager with all your encrypted data saved on a USB or hard drive.
 The premium version additionally includes cloud and WiFi sync, backup storage and secure password sharing.
 As a feel-good bonus, your purchase contributes to a worthy cause: Sticky Password supports a foundation that saves endangered manatees.

-Sticky Password is the only password manager that lets you get a lifetime licence.
-For a limited time, get 50% off Sticky Password.
+Sticky Password is one of the most feature-rich and affordable password managers.
+For a limited time, get 67% off Sticky Password.

 Using a VPN is the easiest and fastest way to secure all your internet traffic.
 As a webmaster, developer and website owner, you get several benefits by using a trustworthy VPN provider: